 South Africa has high levels of school enrolment and attendance.
-Amongst children of school-going age (7 - 17 years), the vast majority (98%, or 11.2 million children) attended some form of educational facility in 2017.
+Amongst children of school-going age (7 - 17 years), the vast majority (98%, or 11.3 million children) attended some form of educational facility in 2018.
 This is a small but significant increase from 2002, when the reported attendance rate was 95%.

-The overall increase is mainly due to a small but real growth in reported attendance rates for African and Coloured children over the 16-year period.
-Out of a total of 11.5 million children aged 7 - 17 years, 254,000 were reported as not attending school in 2017.
-Attendance rates for Coloured children remained slightly below the national average in 2017, at 95%.
+The overall increase is mainly due to a small but real growth in reported attendance rates for African and Coloured children over the 17-year period.
+In 2018, for the first time since this indicator was tracked, there are no significant differences in attendance rates across race groups.
+Of a total of 11.6 million children aged 7 - 17 years, 232,000 were reported as not attending school in 2018.

-At a provincial level, the Northern Cape and KwaZulu-Natal have seen the most significant increases in attendance rates between 2002 and 2017.
+At a provincial level, the Northern Cape and KwaZulu-Natal have seen the most significant increases in attendance rates between 2002 and 2018.
 In the Northern Cape, attendance increased from 91% to 95% while in KwaZulu-Natal attendance increased from 93% to 98%.

 Overall attendance rates tend to mask drop-out among older children.
-Analysis of attendance amongst discrete age groups shows a significant drop in attendance amongst children older than 15.
-This also coincides with the end of the compulsory schooling age.
-Whereas around 99% of children in each age year from seven to 14 are reported to be attending an educational institution, the attendance rate drops to 97% for 15-year-olds and 96% for 16-year-olds and 91% for 17-year-olds, and only
+Analysis of attendance among discrete age groups shows a significant drop in attendance amongst children older than 15.
+This also coincides with the end of compulsory schooling.
+Whereas around 99% of children in each age year from seven to 14 are reported to be attending an educational institution, the attendance rate drops to 98% for 15-year-olds, 96% for 16-yearolds, 92% for 17-year-olds, and 83% of 18-year-olds are reported to be attending school (based on those who have not completed grade 12).
+Differences in reported school attendance rates between boys and girls are not statistically significant.

-Figure 4a: School-age children (7 - 17-year-olds) attending an educational institution, by province, 2002 & 2017
+Figure 5a: School-age children (7 - 17-year-olds) attending an educational institution, by province, 2002 & 2018

-Source: Statistics South Africa (2003, 2018) General Household Survey 2002; General Household Survey 2017.
+Source: Statistics South Africa (2003, 2019) General Household Survey 2002; General Household Survey 2018.
 Pretoria: Stats SA.
 Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.